-Our team of arborists and ecologists can assist on any canopy access project, call or email to discuss logistics, project design, training or safety.
+Our team of arborists and ecologists can assist on any canopy access project.
+Contact us to discuss logistics, project design, training or safety.

 Logistics for tree based research

-Most canopy based research is conducted in relatively remote locations, often without phone coverage and well away from vehicle access.
-The planning for these undertakings needs to be carefully considered ensuring that not only do you have all the equipment required but a backup of all essential gear.
+Most canopy based research is in relatively remote locations, often without phone coverage and well away from vehicle access.
+Planning is important ensuring you have all the necessary equipment and a backup of all essential gear.
 Just a faulty SD card can waste an entire team’s efforts for half a day or more.

 - Data collection equipment – cameras, tools, data loggers etc are durable, charged and with spares

-- Paper VS digital – data collection software needs to operate offline with forms that are flexible and designed for the project.
-Equipment needs to be robust. www.proofsafe.com.au
+- Paper vs digital – data collection software needs to operate offline with forms that are flexible and project specific.
+We use: www.proofsafe.com.au

 - Canopy access equipment – suited to the type of trees and height gain needed